nicktantk/tp/docs/DeveloperGuide.md

 1. Deleting a booking from the full list.
     1. Test case: `deletebooking 1`<br>
        Expected: First booking is deleted.
-Details of the deleted booking shown in status message.
+Details of the deleted booking shown in status message.<br>

 2. Deleting a booking with invalid index.
     1. Test case: `deletebooking 0`<br>
        Expected: No booking is deleted.
 Error message indicates invalid command format.
     2. Test case: `deletebooking 100000` (assuming 100000 is larger than list size)<br>
-       Expected: Error message indicates index is out of range.
+       Expected: Error message indicates index is out of range.<br>
 ---

 ## General Commands